Mike Tuviera

-Early life
+Early life and education

 Tuviera studied communication arts at the Ateneo de Manila University.
-In one of his film projects, one of his actors is future congressman Dato Macapagal Arroyo.
+In one of his film projects, one of his actors was future congressman Dato Macapagal Arroyo.

+He is the first Filipino to be accepted in University of Southern California of Cinema Television and Production Program where he earned his Master's degree in 2004.

 Career

-After studied in University of Southern California School of Cinemamatic Arts, he worked in a sitcom 1 for 3 in 1997 as a writer.
-He also directed Yaya and Angelina: The Spoiled Brat Movie that billed by Michael V. and Ogie Alcasid.
+After studying in University of Southern California School of Cinemamatic Arts, he worked in 1997 as a writer for the sitcom, 1 for 3.
+He also directed Yaya and Angelina: The Spoiled Brat Movie that was billed by Michael V. and Ogie Alcasid.

 In 2014, he directed an independent film titled The Janitor starring Dennis Trillo, Derek Ramsay and Richard Gomez.
-The said movie is an entry for the Cinemalaya Festival.
+The said movie waas an entry for the Cinemalaya Festival.

 He also directed Imagine You and Me in 2016, starred by Alden Richards and Maine Mendoza.
 He criticized pirated copy holders of the movie.

-In 2024, he directed the entry The Kingdom, billed by Vic Sotto and Piolo Pascual, which is also submitted as an entry to 2024 MMFF.
-In the awards night, the movie won 2nd best picture, best production design, best visual design, Gatpuno Antonio J. Villegas Cultural Award, and Tuviera is selected as one of two best director awardee.
+In 2024, he directed the entry The Kingdom, billed by Vic Sotto and Piolo Pascual, which was also submitted as an entry to 2024 MMFF.
+In the awards night, the movie won 2nd best picture, best production design, best visual design, Gatpuno Antonio J. Villegas Cultural Award, and Tuviera was selected as one of two best director awardees.